 • I'm going to sound old and grumpy here.
 But could a razor company come on board and sponsor the ATP?
 We're not even asking for cash here.
 Just some free product.
 With the exception of the clean-shaven Federer, most players tend to look like they've spent the last week hiking in the Smokies.
 Some players (of Spanish extraction) can pull it off.
 Others, not so much.
 Never mind Andy Murray and what the papers repeatedly called his unflattering "bum fluff," Brit-speak for "peach buzz, I learned.
 Check this out.

 • Dear ITF: You're asking players (In this case Nadal) to play deep into Wimbledon, go through the media rigmarole, attend the dinner that spills over into Monday, then get on a plane to play in the Davis Cup in Austin, Texas on Friday?
 Shockingly, he declines.
 Paging: a tennis commissioner.

 • Good to see Rory McIlroy come out to Wimbledon.
 What a nice guy.
 But dang is he small.
 As Hugh MacDonald, sportswriter for the Glasgow Herald, put it: "He's listed at 5'9?
 Right.
 Maybe if he's standing on his wallet."

 • Several of you are agitating for more grasscourt events.
 (Our reply: sure, but there are a finite number of grasscourt facilities that can accommodate pro tournaments.)
 Tzvetana Pironkova would agree with you.
-Check out
+Check out these results.

 And speaking of Pironkova, she not only knocked out Venus two straight years by the IDENTICAL score; for the second straight year she defeated the previous year's runner-up.